CleanBandit5595/os_ardupilot_exerice/run_only_rover_in_sitl.md

-# run only Rover in SITL
+# Run Only Rover in SITL

+## The Exercise
-In this exercise your object is to run only the Rover vehicle using sitl sim_vehicle.
+In this exercise your object is to run only the Rover vehicle (and not any other vehicle) using sitl sim_vehicle.

-Do not change the API of using sim_vehicle.py !!!
+Do not change the API of using sim_vehicle.py !

-home solution:
+DO NOT invent the wheel! use the open-source code and see where it is the easiest to change it to achieve this goal.

+## Home Solution:

-git status output :
+`git status` output :

 ```
 on branch master